 Language: Babies learn to speak by imitating those around them.
 They will participate and strike up dialogue in addition to listening to the conversations around them.
-Interaction also expresses respect and helps the infant feel valued and accepted.
+Interaction also expresses respect and helps the Young Toddler feel valued and accepted.

 Maria Montessori realized infancy is an extremely sensitive period, in which the aforementioned skills must be learned in order to provide a foundation for further healthy development.
-Do you think infant education is important?
+Do you think Young Toddler education is important?
 Would you consider enrolling your infant in a care center or hiring a nanny?

 Let us know your thoughts in the comments below!